gustavo-beck/wavebender-gan/docs/index.md

 ## Copy synthesis

-These audio stimuli are taken from the listening test in Sec.
-5.3 of the paper and illustrate the effects that copy synthesis (i.e., speech reconstruction) with different components has on the audio.
+These audio stimuli illustrate the effects that copy synthesis (i.e., speech reconstruction) with different components has on the audio.
+All files are taken directly from the listening test in Sec.
+5.3 of the paper.

 <table class="tg">
   <thead>